-The failure of the Duty of Care Guidelines to recognise that tangible Aboriginal heritage is often buried and therefore survives below the surface of the ground is a significant problem for, and in the opinion of many in the UQ Forum, critically undermines the Act's capacity to meet its stated aim 'to provide effective protection and conservation of Aboriginal cultural heritage'.
+The failure of the Duty of Care Guidelines to recognise that tangible Aboriginal heritage is often buried and therefore survives below the surface of the ground is a significant problem for, and in the opinion of many of the people we engaged in the development of this submission, critically undermines the Act's capacity to meet its stated aim 'to provide effective protection and conservation of Aboriginal cultural heritage'.
 As a consequence, there are very many examples of land users inadvertently damaging or destroying (buried) cultural heritage.
-Some opinions from the UQ Forum: